peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

-# How much can Google Cloud Platform free-tier Virtual Machine serve
+# How much can a Google Cloud Platform free-tier Virtual Machine serve

 Google Cloud Platform generously offers a tiny Virtual Machine instance for [free](https://docs.cloud.google.com/free/docs/free-cloud-features#compute) per account.
 The [e2-micro](https://docs.cloud.google.com/compute/docs/general-purpose-machines#e2-shared-core) is not exactly a power house: 0.25 CPU, 1 GB RAM, and 30 GB HDD (not SSD).
 But don't be discouraged, as you'll see how much we can pack on it.
 Of course, everyone has an opinion on what should be hosted on a personal VM in the cloud, but here's my take, and I hope someone can pick up something useful.
 Also, a disclaimer, while the hosting part is free, a nice domain name is not.
-I used to use Google Domains, but they moved their business to SquareSpace.
+I used to use Google Domains, but they moved their business to Squarespace.
 I pay $12/year for demin.dev.

 My choice of services to run: